 - Great customer service

-- Made of high-quality fibreglass and foam core construction
+- Made of high-quality fibreglass and foam core construction, extremely durable and reliable

 - Heavier and harder to transport compared to an inflatable SUP

 - Restricted for smaller size dogs , the capacity is up to 300 lbs (your dog and your weight combined)

 - For flatwater use, so safe to be used on lakes but not the beach or choppy waters